-Today we’re going to be inserting our sleeves in the Darling Ranges dress and finishing the sleeve hems.
-We’ll be using the inset sleeve method, and I’ll be showing you two different ways to insert the elastic into the sleeve hems for V1.
-I really love having elastic in the sleeve hems because it’s just so comfortable!
+Today we’re going to be attaching the sleeves in the Darling Ranges dress and finishing the sleeve hems.
+We’ll be using the inset sleeve method, and I’ll be showing you two different ways to insert the elastic into the sleeve hems for View A. I really love having elastic in the sleeve hems because it’s just so comfortable!
 I really hate the feeling of constriction that often comes with an elbow sleeve with a vent.

 Ready for some sleeve action?
 Go!